 This attribution model also ends up being the simplest to measure and implement.
 This makes it a good starting point for brands that have not done much marketing tracking the past.

-In addition to the standard last touch attribution, which looks at the very last interaction people have with the organization before they buy, there is one key variation: the last non-direct touch.
+In addition to the standard last touch attribution models, which looks at the very last interaction people have with the organization before they buy, there is one key variation: the last non-direct touch.

 What is a last non-direct click: a variation of the last-touch attribution model?